-One of the most popular uses of an array formula is to calculate Total Sales.
+One of the most popular uses of an array formula is to calculate Total Sales in Excel.

-If we had to calculate Total Sales the normal way, we would have to create a “helper column” for the Totals column and then enter a formula to Sum all the Totals.
+If we had to calculate Total Sales in Excel the normal way, we would have to create a “helper column” for the Totals column and then enter a formula to Sum all the Totals.

 Using an Array Formula we skip the “helper column” and just enter one formula only.
 Quick and simple!

-Let’s do an example of an Array Formula that calculates the Total Sales for various products:
+Let’s do an example of an Array Formula to Calculate Total Sales in Excel for various products.

 STEP 1: Enter the SUM formula =SUM(